trueos/trueos-docs/trueos-handbook/pico.rst

 * A microSD card for each thin client.

-.. note:: Using a microSD card larger than 4 GB in size is largely unnecessary, as the server will store almost all created data.
+.. note:: Using a microSD card larger than 4 GB in size is largely unnecessary, as the server stores almost all created data.

 * Adapter or connector for microSD cards to connect to the Pico server (Ex. a USB to microSD card reader).